What is VoIP

 The traditional PSTN Network

 Existing telephone systems are driven by a very reliable and tested method for connecting calls called circuit switching.
 Circuit switching is a matured technology that has been used by telephone networks for more than 100 years.
 When a call is made between two parties, the system chooses the least congested path and the connection is maintained for the duration of the call.
-Since you are connecting two points in both directions, the connection is called a circuit.
-This is the foundation of the Public Switched Telephone Network (PSTN).
-Availability of PSTN networks is very high.

 • The sending computer sends the packet to a nearby router and forgets about it.
 The nearby router send the packet to another router that is closer to the recipient computer.
 That router sends the packet along to another, even closer router, and so on.